microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/vision.md

     Output shape: <uint8_t>{height, width, 3<BGR>}

     Args:
-        mode: The mode of the boxes, "xyxy"(xmin ymin xmax ymax) or "xywh"(x_center, y_center, width, height)
+        mode: The mode of the boxes,
+                "XYXY" (xmin ymin xmax ymax)  All values in the XYXY format should be absolute pixel values.
+                "XYWH" (xmin ymin width height)
+                "CENTER_XYWH" (x_center, y_center, width, height)
+                              All values in the CENTER_XYWH format should be absolute pixel values.

         thickness: Thickness of the box edge
         num_colours: Number of colours to use
                      We have 10 of predefined colours, if `num_colours` is greater than 10, we will use